carbon-language/carbon-lang/docs/design/README.md

-Common types that we expect to be used universally will be provided for every file are made available as if there was a special "prelude" package that was imported automatically into every `api` file.
+Common types that we expect to be used universally will be provided for every file are made available as if there was a special "prelude" package that was imported automatically into every API file.
 Dedicated type literal syntaxes like `i32` and `bool` refer to types defined within this package, based on the ["all APIs are library APIs" principle](/docs/project/principles/library_apis_only.md).

 > **TODO:** Prelude provisionally imports the `Carbon` package which includes